Rash008/SSIS-Sales-ETL-Automation/README.md

 ## 🧱 Project Structure

-### 1️⃣ SEQ\_TruncateTables
+## 1️⃣ SEQ_Truncate_Destination_Tables

-Truncates all destination tables before loading new data to ensure data consistency.
+    Contains a TRUNCATE Destination Tables task to clear the data in destination tables before loading new data.

-### 2️⃣ SEQ\_LoadData
+## 2️⃣ SEQ_Load_Dimensions

-Runs the Data Flow tasks to extract, transform, and load data into the destination tables.
+    Loads dimension data such as Customer and Product tables.

-### 3️⃣ SEQ\_Notifications
+## 3️⃣ SEQ_Load_Fact
+    Loads Sales Data into the fact table after dimensions are successfully loaded.

+## 4️⃣ SEQ_Notifications
-Sends email notification upon successful completion of the package.
+    Contains the Mail_OnSuccess task to send an email notification upon successful execution of the package.

-> 🔧 Failure notification is handled via the SSIS `Event Handler` for the package.
+    ⚠️ Failure notifications are handled using the Event Handler tab in SSIS.
 ---

 ## 🔔 Email Notification Logic